Travel insurance for pre-existing conditions

 Reason Typical examples

-You catch Covid You're generally covered if you test positive for coronavirus before your trip or while on it.
+You catch Covid You're generally covered if you test positive for coronavirus before your trip or while you're on it.

 MSE weekly email